emsesp/EMS-ESP-Flasher/README.md

 pip install -e .
 ```

-To build and test the a module for distribution (places in `dist` folder):
+To build and test the a module for distribution (places in the `dist` folder):

 ```sh
 python -m build